NoozAbooz/mcpi-reborn-extended/README.md

-# mcpi-reborn-extended source code
+# MCPI++ Source Code

-The main branch is for the apt repo and debs.
-This branch is for the source code I use to compile the modded debs.
+The `main` branch is for hosting the apt repo and debs.
+This branch is for the source code used to compile the modded debs.

 ## Compiling
 ### Depends